 For a special dining experience, we recommend Django’s, located in the Lodge at Mountaineer Square, or Elk Ave Prime, located on Elk Avenue.
 Elk Ave Prime is great for high-quality surf and turf, while Django’s is a place sure to please foodies.

 Day 5: Check any last terrain conquests off your wish list

 The beauty of Crested Butte is its size.
 It’s easy to ski your stripe of terrain and then meet back up with your family for a ride on the chairlift.
 East River Express is particularly great for that, as the lift provides direct access to some great blues and playful black glades, and sits below the Extremes’ double-black North Face and Hawk’s Nest.

 If you’re a more experienced skier or rider and want to test your mettle on the new Extremes’ terrain, Teo 2, which opened last season, make it a priority on your last day.
 Just be prepared for a 20-minute hike out at the bottom of the run, as the new area chairlift hasn’t been installed yet.

-Afterwards, bask in your last afternoon in the warm Colorado sunshine (unless of course it’s a powder day) while you and your gang enjoy lunch at the new Umbrella Bar.
-Located at the top of the Painter Boy Lift, the Umbrella Bar serves up brats, gourmet hot dogs, sandwiches and fondue.
+Afterward, bask in your last afternoon in the warm Colorado sunshine (unless of course, it’s a powder day) while you and your gang enjoy lunch at the new Umbrella Bar.
+Located at the top of the Painter Boy Lift, the Umbrella Bar serves up brats, gourmet hot dogs, sandwiches, and fondue.

 Ski the last couple runs of your Crested Butte ski vacation as a family, and head back to your accommodations to take a soak or swim.
 Enjoy one more awesome family dinner in downtown Crested Butte.
 If you haven’t yet, try Slogar, serving up country-style home cooking, or Bonez, for tasty street tacos and happy-hour specials.